r-shafi/grocery-store-dbms/README.md

 - Flask: A lightweight web framework used to build the application's backend.
 - SQL: The database management system used to store and manage data.
 - HTML: The markup language used for structuring content on the web.
-- Bootstrap: A popular front-end framework used for responsive web design.
+- Tailwind: A popular front-end framework used for responsive web design.

 ## Developed By